ImperialCollegeLondon/ReCoDE-DeepLearning-Best-Practices/README.md

 By following these methods, you can easily install your Python package locally for development, testing, or personal use without the need to publish it to PyPI.

+## Further Learning

+This project is designed to provide a comprehensive understanding of best practices in deep learning, incorporating the use of PyTorch, PyTorch Lightning, Hydra, and other essential tools.
+However, the field of deep learning is vast and constantly evolving.
+To continue your learning journey, I recommend exploring the following resources:

+- **[Deep Learning Tuning Playbook](https://github.com/google-research/tuning_playbook?tab=readme-ov-file#why-a-tuning-playbook)**: A detailed guide focused on maximizing the performance of deep learning models.
+It covers aspects of deep learning training such as pipeline implementation, optimization, and hyperparameter tuning.

+- **[PyTorch Performance Tuning](https://pytorch.org/tutorials/recipes/recipes/tuning_guide.html)**: This resource provides a set of optimizations and best practices that can accelerate the training and inference of deep learning models in PyTorch.
+I also recommend exploring the official [PyTorch documentation](https://pytorch.org/tutorials/), which is a rich source of tutorials, guides, and examples.

+- **[Lightning Training Tricks](https://lightning.ai/docs/pytorch/stable/advanced/training_tricks.html)**: PyTorch Lightning implements various techniques to aid in training, making the process more efficient and smoother.

+- **[Scientific Software Best Practices](https://github.com/ImperialCollegeLondon/ReCoDE_MCMCFF)**: This exemplar project showcases best practices in developing scientific software, offering insights into structured project management.

+- **Further Tools**: The deep learning ecosystem includes many other tools and libraries that can enhance your projects.
+For instance, [Fire](https://github.com/google/python-fire) for automatically generating command line interfaces, [DeepSpeed](https://github.com/microsoft/DeepSpeed) for efficient distributed training and inference, and [Optuna](https://optuna.org/) for advanced hyperparameter optimization.

 ## Project Structure

 The directory structure of new project looks like this: